ay0408/DOSS/README.md

 ・Are there any cases where $\alpha$ and $\beta$ in the ${\it admissible}$ property should not be represented as linear functions of $\epsilon$? / Given functions $\alpha$ and $\beta$, is it possible to find an $(\alpha, \beta)$- ${\it admissible}$ distribution?

 ・Developing more efficient methods for computing direction-oriented local sensitivity and smooth sensitivity.
+← It might be beneficial to considering the dependency of dimensions.

 ## Note